qmphan/smartcontact-app.github.io/pages/sms/overview.md

 You can use Smartcontact to send SMS to your client programmatically.
 All the SMS sent will be logged and can be seen from your Smartcontact account (see below).

 #### Send SMS with Smartcontact SDK:
-Click here to see example of how to use Smartcontact PHP SDK to send SMS: [Smartcontact PHP SDK](/pages/Smartcontact-php-sdk)
+Click here to see example of how to use Smartcontact PHP SDK to send SMS: [Graam PHP SDK](/pages/enterprise-api/graam-php-sdk)

 ## Get the list of send and received SMS